FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation: Benchmark Datasets

+The core of our benchmark relies on the 2018 \income dataset~\citep{ding2022retiringadultnewdatasets}.
+We provide four configurations of this dataset to test different bias-conflicting scenarios.
+All configurations are pre-partitioned to simulate the FL clients.

-\textbf{Attribute-silo dataset. } In the attribute bias-heterogeneous cross-silo setting, we leverage the natural distribution of data across the 50 states and Puerto Rico, focusing on the \race and \sex attributes.
-To align with binary-focused fair FL methods~\cite{puffle,papadaki2022minimax,abay2020mitigating}, we binarize \race into ``White'' and ``Others''.
-To meet the defined bias threshold, we iteratively increase the drop rate of the more biased class between \race and \sex.
-Figure~\ref{fig:fd_cs_att} illustrates the resulting bias distributions after these modifications.
-In our evaluation, 21 states exhibit a higher DD value for \sex, while 30 states show a higher DD value for \race across both models.
-Further details, including the list of affected states, EOD statistics, and applied data modifications, are provided in Table~\ref{tab:fixds_att_bias_modific}, and Table~\ref{tab:fixds_cs_att_bias_dis} in Appendix~\ref{app:fixed_datasets}.
+In the case of a \textbf{attribute-silo} setting, we leverage the natural distribution of data across the 50 U.S. states and Puerto Rico, focusing on the \race and \sex attributes.
+To align with binary-focused fair FL methods~\citep{puffle,papadaki2022minimax,abay2020mitigating}, we binarize \race into \texttt{White} and \texttt{Others}.
+The bias of the different clients was exacerbated to achieve a scenario in which all clients satisfy $DD>0.09$.
+To meet this target, we iteratively increase the sample drop rate of the more biased attribute between \race and \sex.
+Figure~\ref{fig:fd_cs_att_income} illustrates the resulting bias distributions after these modifications.
+In our evaluation, 22 states exhibit a higher DD value for \sex, while 29 states show a higher DD value for \race across both models.
+Further details, including the list of affected states, EOD statistics, and applied data modifications, are provided in Table~\ref{tab:fixds_att_bias_modific} and Table~\ref{tab:fixds_cs_att_bias_dis} in Appendix~\ref{app:fixed_datasets}.

-\textbf{Attribute-device dataset. } This dataset is derived from the attribute-silo dataset by splitting each state into six subsets.
-We then sample from these subsets to create datasets satisfying our bias constraints.
+For the \textbf{attribute-device} scenario, instead, we derived the dataset from the attribute-silo dataset by splitting each state into six subsets.
+We then sample from these subsets to create datasets satisfying our bias constraints ($DD>0.09$ for each client).
 As a result, the modifications applied to these datasets are directly inherited from the corresponding parent state dataset in the attribute-silo setting (Table~\ref{tab:fixds_att_bias_modific}).
 Across these subsets, we observe that 55 states exhibit stronger bias toward \sex and 56 toward \race.
-These patterns are visualized in Figure~\ref{fig:fd_cd_att} and summarized in Table~\ref{tab:fixds_cd_att_bias_dis}.
+These patterns are visualized in Figure~\ref{fig:fd_cd_att_income} and summarized in Table~\ref{tab:fixds_cd_att_bias_dis} in Appendix~\ref{app:fixed_datasets}.